Azure/azure-rest-api-specs/specification/appconfiguration/resource-manager/readme.md

     from: appconfiguration.json
     where: $.definitions.ApiKey.properties.readOnly
     reason: We did consider using an enum instead but found it to not be helpful.
+  - suppress: EnumInsteadOfBoolean
+    from: appconfiguration.json
+    where: $.definitions.KeyValue.properties.locked
+    reason: This is data plane level information proxied through the RP and cannot be changed.
 ```

 ## Multi-API/Profile support for AutoRest v3 generators